jackocnr/intl-tel-input/README.md

 **initialCountry**
 Type: `String` Default: `""`
-Set the initial country selection by specifying its country code.
-You can also set it to `"auto"`, which will lookup the user's country based on their IP address (requires the `geoIpLookup` option - [see example](https://intl-tel-input.com/examples/lookup-country.html)).
-Note that the `"auto"` option will not update the country selection if the input already contains a number.
+Set the initial country selection by specifying its country code e.g. `"us"` for the United States.
+(Be careful not to do this unless you are sure of the user's country, as it can lead to tricky issues if set incorrectly and the user autofills their national number and submits the form without checking - in certain cases, this can pass validation and you can end up storing a number with the wrong dial code).
+You can also set `initialCountry` to `"auto"`, which will look up the user's country based on their IP address (requires the `geoIpLookup` option - [see example](https://intl-tel-input.com/examples/lookup-country.html)).
+Note that however you use `initialCountry`, it will not update the country selection if the input already contains a number with an international dial code.

-If you leave `initialCountry` blank, it will default to the first country in the list.

 **nationalMode**
 Type: `Boolean` Default: `true`